Postmark deadline: June 30 (annual)

-- Applicants are required to submit a completed application form and accompanying work sample, letter of support, and vitae by June 30.
+Applicants are required to submit a completed application form and accompanying work sample, letter of interest, and vitae by June 30.
 (For a sample vitae, click here.)

-For NCWN members, there is no cost to apply for the Fellowship; for non-members, the application fee is $10.
-A committee appointed by NCWN will review applications, and invite finalists to interview (via virtual platform) with committee members.
+A committee appointed by the program administrator will review applications, and invite finalists to interview with committee members.
 The Fellowship winner will be formally introduced at the Network’s Fall Conference.
 At the end of the award year, recipients will be required to complete a brief report on writing progress made over the past year.

 The Sally Buckner Emerging Writers’ Fellowship seeks to support North Carolina writers as they navigate the challenges (and expenses) of the literary world, honoring and continuing Sally Buckner’s devotion to North Carolina’s literary tradition and community.